On-Campus Experiences

 Department of Chemistry and Biochemistry

 DNA is essential to every living thing, holding the instructions that allow cells to grow and function.
 But how do we actually know it’s there?
 In this hands-on course, you’ll explore the fascinating history behind the discovery of DNA and dive into real-world experiments that scientists use today.
-You’ll learn how to isolate DNA, measure how much is present, and even see it with your own eyes!
-We’ll even add DNA to cells to see how it changes their function.
+You’ll learn how to isolate DNA, measure how much is present and even see it with your own eyes!
+We’ll also add DNA to cells to see how it changes their function.
 Join us for a closer look at the science that makes life possible.

 Exploring Allied Healthcare Professions: Integrating Practice and Faith